antoniocoratelli/bookmarks-indicator/README.md

 # bookmarks-indicator
 Bookmarks indicator for Ubuntu, written in Python.
-Just put in `config` file all the folders you want to bookmark (one per line).
+Just put in `config` file all the folders you want to bookmark (one per line), using `---` where you want to place a menu separator.
 Environment variables like `$HOME` are expanded.

 ## one image is worth a thousand words